Brian Boyle is a trial lawyer with vast experience in complex commercial litigation and energy industry disputes.

 Brian also handles trade secret and unfair competition claims for clients in many different industries.
 As part of that practice, he frequently litigates claims for both injunctive relief and damages arising from trade secret misappropriation and breaches of noncompetition covenants and related agreements.

 In addition to representing businesses in commercial disputes, Brian tried nearly 20 cases to verdict for the city of Houston.
 Before starting his trial practice, he served as a briefing intern for former Chief Justice Thomas R. Phillips of the Supreme Court of Texas.
+At Lightfoot, he serves as a member of the firm's 401(K) and Insurance Committee.

 A native Texan, Brian was born and raised in San Antonio.
 Prior to joining Lightfoot, he was a partner at Norton Rose Fulbright in Houston.